Rockies vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- This season, Colorado has won seven of its 21 games, or 33.3%, when it's the underdog by at least +140 on the moneyline.
+- Colorado has a record of 10-15, a 40% win rate, when it's set as an underdog of +125 or more by bookmakers this season.

-- The Rockies have an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 44.4% chance of pulling out a win.

-- Colorado and its opponents have hit the over in 15 of its 36 games with a total this season.
+- So far this season, Colorado and its opponents have hit the over in 16 of its 37 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.